Skip to main content

 Sulfate is a naturally occurring chemical and can be found at varying concentrations in surface and groundwater across the state.
 Sulfate can move from groundwater to surface water, and vice versa, as a result of domestic consumption and other human activities.
 Sulfate is also produced through various industrial processes.

-Sulfate is commonly found in wastewater across Minnesota, and the effluent concentration varies based on human activity, treatment methods, natural conditions, and drinking water sources.
-Minnesota has a water quality standard of 10 mg/L sulfate for waters used for the production of wild rice.
+Sulfate is commonly found in wastewater across Minnesota, and the effluent concentration varies based on human activity, treatment methods, and natural conditions.
+Minnesota has a water quality standard of 10 mg/L sulfate for wild rice waters.
 This standard was established to protect wild rice because elevated levels of sulfate can have a negative impact on its growth.
 More information on the standard, permitting questions, and impairment listings can be found on the Protecting wild rice waters web page.

-The vast majority of wastewater treatment facilities are upstream of a wild rice water.
+The vast majority of facilities that are permitted to discharge to state waters are upstream of a wild rice water.

-For facilities that discharge to surface waters and have reasonable potential to cause or contribute to an exceedance of the sulfate standard in downstream wild rice waters, MPCA is including new sulfate discharge limits in their NPDES permits.
+For facilities that discharge to surface waters and have reasonable potential to cause or contribute to an exceedance of the sulfate standard in downstream wild rice waters, MPCA is including monitoring and new sulfate discharge limits in their National Pollution Discharge Elimination System/State Disposal System (NPDES/SDS) permits.

 While some facilities can currently attain their sulfate discharge limits, most are unable to meet their limits at this time.
-Solutions exist to reduce sulfate concentrations in water discharges but for many facilities, these treatment options are logistically difficult to implement.
-With this understanding, the MPCA is developing a sulfate multi-discharger variance (MDV) which requires incremental progress towards compliance with sulfate permit limits.
+Solutions exist to reduce sulfate concentrations in water discharges but for many facilities, implementing these treatment options may not be feasible at this time.
+With this understanding, the MPCA is considering the development of a sulfate multi-discharger variance (MDV) which ensures that sulfate levels from facilities will not increase while also requiring incremental progress towards compliance with sulfate permit limits.

 20036: Wild rice producing waters